Kizaki

 Source drift: none

-• did an additive change stay additive?
+• Did an additive change stay additive?

-• is a destructive operation actually intentional?
+• Is a destructive operation intentional?

-• are any [RESOLVE] markers still present?
+• Are any [RESOLVE] markers still present?

 migration "0004_rework_profile" {